ErickJMenezes/modularavel/README.md

 ```shell
 php artisan make:lib <lib-name>
 ```
-With this command, the package will generate a new library inside `$PROJECT_ROOT$/libs/<lib-name>`.
+With this command, the package will generate a new library, with minimal basic structure, inside `$PROJECT_ROOT$/libs/<lib-name>`.
 Here you can develop and test your brand-new functionality, without affecting the existing ones.

 **THAT'S IT!**